 - Cyclosporine (Sandimmune, Neoral)

 - Warfarin (Coumadin)

 - Diazepam (Valium)

 - A “Water Pill” (Diuretic)

 What Are Common Aciphex Health Complications?

-Like most medications, as more reports on Aciphex use are made public, more side effects associated with drug use is being discovered.
+Like most medications, as more reports are made public, more side effects associated with drug use is being discovered.
 Some of the most common side effects associated with Aciphex use include:

 What Are Serious Aciphex Side Effects?

 Has Aciphex Been Linked To Chronic Kidney Disease (CKD)?